County Right of First Refusal Program: Multifamily Rental Properties

 Among other requirements, the Code provides that a Property Owner that seeks to sell a multifamily rental facility that consists of 20 or more dwelling rental units must provide written notice of the sale to the Director of DHCD after the owner enters into a bona fide contract of sale to sell the multifamily rental facility.
 DHCD is authorized under the Code to exercise its ROFR rights and purchase the property (or assign its rights to purchase the property to a third-party) in accordance with the timeframes and terms of the Code.

-The Right of First Refusal Annual Report summarizes the activities of the ROFR program for 2023.
+The annual reports summarize the activities of the ROFR program for each year.

 This map reflects the locations of properties preserved as affordable by the County's ROFR program.